TFHRC-AI-CODE/.github/profile/README.md

-# Welcome to the Collaborative Highway Artificial Intelligence (CHAI) GitHub Community
+# Welcome to the Collaborative Open Development Environment (CODE) GitHub Community

 A collaborative space for advancing the responsible and practical use of AI in highway transportation.